Carbon sinks are naturally occurring or artificially created reservoirs that absorb more carbon-based compounds than they release.

 Unfortunately, the Everglades continues to shrink.

-Pollution, a reduction in available fresh water, diminishing native wildlife who are thwarted by climate changes and invasive species (such as the human-introduced Burmese python), and most significantly, continued drainage and land development by humans are all factors in deminishing the Everglades.
-As drainage occurs and peat soil is exposed to air, it becomes dry, decomposes, and eventually blows away, reintroducing carbon back into the atmosphere.
+There are many factors that have diminished the effectiveness of the Florida Everglades.
+Pollution, a reduction in available fresh water, and diminishing native wildlife (who are thwarted by climate changes and invasive species, such as the human-introduced Burmese python) are partly to blame.
+But the most significant factor is the continued drainage and land development by humans.
+As drainage occurs and peat soil is exposed to air, it becomes dry, decomposes, and eventually blows away.
+This process reintroduces carbon back into the atmosphere.
 Mangroves continue to be threatened by rising sea levels and artificial flood control systems.

 Failure to protect and restore the Florida Everglades may have a catastrophic effect on the environment: not only would the Everglades become less able to absorb new carbon, but dry peat soil would actually release more previously-stored carbon into the environment.
 If this should occur, it would only compound the effects of global warming.